-END 3 - RNAO speaks out on emerging issues that impact on nurses and the nursing profession, health and health care.
-Please use point form What issues are members raising in your area?
+END 3 - RNAO speaks out on emerging issues that impact on nurses and the nursing profession, health and

+health care.
+Please use point form

+·

+What issues are members raising in your area?
 Include details of any media interviews members took part in for radio, television and/or print.

 This includes letters to the editor.

-END 4 - RNAO influences healthy public policy to positively impact the determinants of health, supporting Medicare and strengthening a publicly funded, not-for-profit health-care system.
-Please use point form Please share the political activity that you undertook during the reporting period and please include visits to MPPs (or a forthcoming scheduled meeting with an MPP (please identify the names of MPPs, for tracking purposes at home office), Action Alerts, Letter Responses, etc. Please specify.
-Other Any other information to share.
+END 4 - RNAO influences healthy public policy to positively impact the determinants of health, supporting

+Medicare and strengthening a publicly funded, not-for-profit health-care system.
+Please use point form

+riease use point form

+Please share the political activity that you undertook during the reporting period and please include visits to MPPs (or a forthcoming scheduled meeting with an MPP (please identify the names of MPPs, for tracking purposes at home office), Action Alerts, Letter Responses, etc. Please specify.

+Other

+Any other information to share.

 In accordance with RNAO's Board Policies Chapters/Regions without Chapters and Interest Groups are required to serve their members via regular communication among the group.
 Activities include a minimum of two communications each year, and a minimum of one membership meeting (face-to-face, audio or video conferencing) per year.
-As a reminder, in keeping with our policies, Assembly members shall not fail to: Report to RNAO's [Finance Department] by November 1st of each year, the fulfillment of RNAO Policies 7.03(1)(c) and 8.02(1)(c) related to a minimum of two communications and one membership meeting (face-to-face, audio or video conferencing) per year with all members.
+As a reminder, in keeping with our policies, Assembly members shall not fail to: Report to RNAO's [Finance Department] by November 1st

+of each year, the fulfillment of RNAO Policies 7.03(1)(c) and 8.02(1)(c) related to a minimum of two communications and one membership meeting (face-to-face, audio or video conferencing) per year with all members.
 No funding will be transferred to those who have not reported.
 Non-compliance with these requirements will result in withholding the full transfer of membership funds from RNAO to the deficient Chapter, Region without a Chapter or Interest Group.
+If you

-If you have any questions about financial reporting please contact Kumudhini Thavaraj.
+have any questions about financial reporting please contact Kumudhini Thavaraj .

 The information below will not be included in the printed or online versions of Members' Voices.
 This is for internal use only.

+Number of communications

+- None

+Communication debits

+Communication details Ex.
+01/25/2015 - Sent email inviting people to

-Number of communications Number of communications Number of communications Number of communications Released winter newsletter Please describe the communications in detail, (Please include date and description) Number of meetings - None Meeting details Ex.
+02/26/2015 - Released winter newsletter

+Please describe the communications in detail, (Please include date and description)

+Number of meetings

+-None - ▼

+Meeting details

+Ex.
 01/25/2015 - Held AGM at Neil's Restaurant.
-We had a great turnout of 178 people and keynote speaker 02/26/2015 - Held executive meeting via video conference with 4 people in attendance Please describe the meeting(s) in detail, (Please include date, description, and how many in attendance.)
-Current bank balance (most recent available) Balance as of date: Amount: Attach bank statement here by Attachments Choose File No file chosen Nov.
-30.
+We had a great turnout of 176 people and keynote speaker 02/28/2015 - Held executive meeting via video conference with 4 people in attendance

+Please describe the meeting(s) in detail, (Please include date, description, and how many in attendance.)

+Current bank balance (most recent available)

+Balance as of date:

+Amount:

+Attachments

+Choose File No file chosen